astral-sh/ty/docs/README.md

 ### First-party modules

-First-party modules are Python files that are part of your own project’s codebase, unlike modules from the standard library modules or third-party packages installed via a package manager like uv or pip.
-By default, ty searches for first-party modules in the project's root folder or the `src` folder (if present).
-If your project uses a different layout, configure the project's [`src.root`](./reference/configuration.md#root) in your `pyproject.toml`.
-For example, if your project's code is in the `app` directory, like so:
+First-party modules are Python files that are part of your project source code.

+By default, ty searches for first-party modules in the project's root directory or the `src` directory, if present.

+If your project uses a different layout, configure the project's [`src.root`](./reference/configuration.md#root) in your `pyproject.toml` or `ty.toml`.
+For example, if your project's code is in an `app/` directory:

 ```text
 example-pkg